midonet/midonet/docs/neutron_translation.md

 ### DELETE

-For VIP, FIP or uplink ports, do nothing.
+For FIP or uplink ports, do nothing.

 If the port is a remote site port (device_owner == 'network:remote_site'), do the following and exit: